storeon/svelte/README.md

 export const connect = createSvelteStore<State>([counter]);
 ```

-Import `connect` function from our `./store` and use it for getting state and dispatching new events
+Import `connect` function from our `./store` and use it for getting state and dispatching new events:

 #### `App.svelte`